Comprehensive Guide on Writing a Dissertation Introduction

 - 2. Add Background Information of your Research

 Provide a brief history of your chosen topic.
 Why is it important?
-Because you want to know the context and significance of your research.
+Because the readers want to know the context and significance of your research.
 Knowing the background, historical events, or other information will help them understand what you are doing.

-They won't have misconceptions about why we are researching this and its importance.
+They won't have misconceptions about why you are researching the specific topic.
 Background knowledge can help readers understand what they are reading.
-It also helps us understand more about the reason for the research.

 - 3. Define Research Problem